Red Team Assessment

 Frequently Asked Questions

-Who in our organisation knows about the Red Team engagement?
+Who in our organisation knows about the Red Team Assessment?

 Could the Red Team cause damage to our systems?

-How is this different from a penetration test?
+How is a Red Team Assessment different from a penetration test?